nwutils/nw-test-suite/README.md

 1. Manual tests are in the window with instructions.

+## Short term goal:

+* Get the whole API mocked out for Windows on 0.59.0

+## Long term goals:

+* Make it work on OSX and Linux too
+* Make it work on another version of NW.js so all you need to do is update the version number in the `package.json` to test things out on different versions.
+* Find a way to make more things automated that are presently manual.

 ### Questions

 * `nw.App.clearAppCache('');` - Don't know what to pass into this function.
 Docs just say "manifest_url"?